 Relating change in community structure to decoupling between abundance and size-based dynamics

-We used dissimilarity metrics to explore the extent to which change in community species or size composition propagated to decoupling between long-term trends in individual abundance and total biomass and energy use.
-These dissimlilarity metrics are most readily interpretable when making pairwise comparisons (as opposed to repeated comparsions over a timeseries).
+We used dissimilarity metrics to explore the extent to which change in a community’s species or size composition caused decoupling between long-term trends in individual abundance and total biomass and energy use.
+These dissimlilarity metrics are most readily interpretable when making pairwise comparisons (as opposed to repeated comparisons over a timeseries).
 We therefore made comparisons between the first and last five-year intervals in each timeseries, resulting in a “begin” and “end” comparison separated by a relatively consistent window of time across routes (usually 19-20 years).
-The use of five-year periods corrects for sampling effects (White (2004)), smooths out interannual variability, and, by including a relatively large proportion (1/3) of the total timeseries, partially mitigates the impact of scenarios where the start and end values do not align with the long-term trend.
+The use of five-year periods corrects for sampling effects (White (2004), smooths out interannual variability, and, by including a relatively large proportion (1/3) of the total timeseries, partially mitigates the impact of scenarios where the start and end values do not align with the long-term trend.

 We calculated three metrics to explore how changes in community composition and size structure translate into decoupling between abundance-driven and observed dynamics for biomass and energy use.
 First, we evaluated the change in average community-wide body size, calculated as the absolute log ratio of mean body size in the last five years relative to the mean body size in the first five years: